postkevone/tiddlyresearch/README.md

 * Current [TiddlyWiki](https://tiddlywiki.com/) compatibility: 5.1.22

 ## Installation
-You can run [Tiddly Reasearch](https://kebifurai.github.io/TiddlyResearch) the same way you would run a standard [TiddlyWiki5](https://tiddlywiki.com/) file.
+You can run [Tiddly Research](https://kebifurai.github.io/TiddlyResearch) the same way you would run a standard [TiddlyWiki5](https://tiddlywiki.com/) file.

 Click [here](https://tiddlywiki.com/#GettingStarted) to read more about how you can run [TiddlyWiki5](https://tiddlywiki.com/) files.

 Before downloading also make sure to try the [live version](https://kebifurai.github.io/TiddlyResearch)!

 ## About
-I built Tiddly Research to help me create an organized database of all my knowledge, and to make study more efficient thanks to the [Anki](https://apps.ankiweb.net/) sync support.
+I built [Tiddly Research](https://kebifurai.github.io/TiddlyResearch) to help me create an organized database of all my knowledge, and to make study more efficient thanks to the [Anki](https://apps.ankiweb.net/) sync support.

 Hopefully other students will benefit from this project.